About the MAR project

 It will also look at the volume of injection water needed to sustain and then grow irrigation on the Poverty Bay Flats.

-The injection trial will start In Autumn 2019 when river flows are greater than 4000 l/s.
+The injection trial started in autumn 2019 when river flows were greater than 4000 l/s.
 The project team will continue to progress science studies and preliminary site work in the coming months to support the trial and understand potential impacts.

 Based on the actual costs incurred during the pilot trial, stage 2 is estimated to cost $1190,000.